mdedwards/slippery-chicken/install.md

 #### ffprobe (optional)

-ffprobe (from the ffmpeg package) is used by slippery chicken to retrieve data from media files (e.g. video and audio files).
-When CLM is not installed, slippery chicken uses ffprobe's (slightly slower, compared to CLM) capabilities for analysing soundfiles.
+ffprobe (from the ffmpeg package) is used by slippery chicken to retrieve some metadata from media files (e.g. video and, when not available via CLM, audio files).
+Note that using ffprobe is significantly slower at this than CLM.

 In order to install ffprobe, you can use `apt` on Linux, `brew` on MacOS or `choco` on Windows.
 If none of these options are viable for you, head